TIMELINE-Canada's TMX Group in play

 June 22- Maple raises its hostile bid to C$3.8 billion.

-June 28 - TMX and LSE terminate their proposal after it becomes obvious that the deal will not win the necessary two-thirds support at a TMX shareholders vote.
+June 28 - TMX and LSE terminate their proposal after it becomes obvious that the deal will not win the necessary two-thirds support at a TMX shareholder vote.

 July 21 - TMX authorizes its board to hold takeover discussions with Maple Group.